Badminton Association of India

-Badminton Association of India (BAI) is the governing body of badminton in India.
-BAI is an association registered under the societies act.
-It was formed in 1934, and has been holding national-level tournaments in India since 1936.
+Badminton Association of India, is the governing body of badminton in India.
+The association, which was formed in 1934, is registered under the societies act.
+The body has been hosting annual national-level badminton tournaments in India since 1936.

-BAI has 28 state members that conduct badminton tournaments and have a two-times voting power compared to the affiliate members, who do not conduct tournaments and have a single vote each in the association.
+BAI has 28 state members that conduct badminton tournaments and have a two-times voting power compared to the affiliate members, who do not conduct tournaments and have a single vote in the association.
 It is headquartered in New Delhi, India.